Friday, December 2, 2011

 Cover eggplant in a casserole dish, or place in a large pan (or cookie sheet) and cover with foil.
 I used Japanese eggplant so this was easy to do - however if you are using a more typical large eggplant, poke it, then just wrap it in foil.
 Bake for 30 minutes at 400 degrees.

-When eggplant is done, unwrap it and allow to cool for 10 minutes.
+When eggplant is done, unwrap it and allow it to cool for 10 minutes.
 It will continue to seam and soften in its skin.
 After it is cool enough to handle, split it open and spoon out the soft flesh into a bowl or plate.
 Toward the tapering stem, the meat may be stringy, but still usable -- it will mash and blend fine.

 Finally, mix all the ingredients into a blender or food processor, and season with a dash of salt and pepper.
 Pulse and blend until it is a smooth mass, similar to hummus or cooked grits.
 You could also just mash it all together with a fork, until the texture is like oatmeal.